Saitama909/Desn2000-project/Developer Guide.md

 Of the two only `LDR R32` is used in this project and soley in `void LightBrightness()` in `main.c` to determine the brightness of the LED's based on the environmental lighting

+### Power Supply

+Needs a wall socket to provide the timer with power